Euphonium David Clough

 Outside of banding, Abi was a chorister for over 10 years before becoming a Choral Scholar at Coventry Cathedral, under Kerry Beaumont, and then at St Chad’s Chapel Durham University.

-Abi now works at Durham University as Music Development Coordinator, is a keen amateur baker, and is looking for further conducting opportunities.
+Abi now works at the Sage, Gateshead (having formerly working at Durham University as Music Development Coordinator).
+She is a keen amateur baker, and is looking for further conducting opportunities.
 Being one of the bands ‘token Southerners’ (despite repeatedly saying she is from the Midlands) she enjoys constantly trying to decipher some band members’ accents.

 Abi has also recently been elected onto the Committee, where she will bring fresh ideas to benefit the progress of the Band.